salah-driwa/leagueOfLegend-client/README.md

 Getting Started
 To run this project locally, follow these steps:

-Clone the repository:
+# Clone the repository
-bash
-Copy code
 git clone <repository-url>

-Navigate to the project directory: bash
+# Change directory into the project
-Copy code
 cd league-of-legends-champion-library

-Install the dependencies:
+# Install dependencies
-bash
-Copy code
 npm install

-Start the development server:
+# Start the development server
-bash
-Copy code
 npm run dev